 Jen is the director and owner of YogaFresh and has been practicing yoga since 1996 and teaching since 2000.
-Jen’s classes encourage students to find a balance of compassion and challenge on the mat through breath, awareness and proper alignment and are accessible for all levels of students to explore the benefits of yoga in a safe, fun and non-judgmental environment.
+Jen’s classes encourage students to find a balance of compassion and challenge on the mat through breath, awareness and proper alignment and are accessible for all levels of students to explore the benefits of yoga (and barre) in a safe, fun and non-judgmental environment.

 Jen began practicing yoga as cross-training for dance classes to increase flexibility, balance and strength; which not only improved her dance ability, but also improved her everyday life.
 In 2000, Jen began teaching yoga and mat pilates in the Twin Cities before moving to San Diego, CA in 2003 to continue learning, training and teaching where she completed her first 200-hour Yoga Alliance teacher training program with Beth Shaw.
 Jen earned her advanced 500-hour teacher training certificate with Tanya Boigenzahn and Devanadi Yoga in Minneapolis, MN.
 Additionally, Jen has earned her Relax & Renew Advanced Therapeutic Restorative Yoga certificate w/restorative yoga founder Judith Hanson Lasater in San Francisco in 2015 and Barre teaching certificates with both Align Pilates in Minneapolis and Tracy Mallet’s Booty Barre in Chicago in 2011.
-In 2016, Jen earned her Blooma Prenatal Yoga certificate.
+In 2016, Jen earned her Prenatal Yoga certificate with Blooma.
 Jen leads the YogaFresh Barre Burn Teacher Training Program and her teachings are contiguously influenced by local and national teachers including: Judith Hanson Lasater, Amy Ippoliti, William Prottengeier and Tanya Boigenzahn.

 Jen has double Bachelors degrees from the University of Minnesota in both Human Resources and Business Management as well as Dance and Coaching minors.
-Jen lives in Woodbury, MN with her husband Andrew, newborn son Weston and dog-child Oliver.
+Jen lives in Woodbury, MN with her husband Andrew, son Weston and dog-child Oliver.
 She opened YogaFresh in 2007 with the intention to offer Woodbury, MN and surrounding communities a place where EVERYONE can have an opportunity to learn and experience the benefits of yoga.
 YogaFresh has been named the “Best Yoga Studio” by Woodbury Magazine and Jen is honored to have the privilege of guiding you through a safe and fulfilling practice at YogaFresh.

 Shira has been studying yoga with passion since 2000 and teaching since 2003.
 Her curiosity has taken her to Bikram and Ashtanga yoga, Tantra, Bhakti and Laughter Yoga.
 Shira’s yoga practice shows reverence for the classical yoga of Patanjali and inspiration from the expressions of modern western yoga.
 Whether the class is meditative, gentle or vigorous, Shira teaches from a place of heart and the focus of the practice is on breath awareness, encouraging others to explore their unique path to self-realization.
 With her mesmerizing voice and intuitive adjustments, Shira creates an overall experience of letting go of the stresses of everyday life and creating an environment in which to grow.